 Becoming a Living Donor

 Learn more about considerations for becoming a living kidney donor or living liver donor.
-Hear from other patients who have undergone transplantation.

 When donating to a family member, it is often helpful to discuss the decision with someone outside of the family, such as a close friend or co-worker, who may be able to provide an objective perspective.
 Nurse Coordinators and a Living Donor Social Worker are also available to answer questions that potential donors may have to help them with their decision making process.